Leaders in Minimally Invasive Procedures in NY and NJ.

 If nerve compression is left untreated for a long time, the protective area around the nerve could break down, causing fluid to build up or scarring, which can interfere with the nerve’s function.

 The treatment for a pinched or compressed nerve depends on the severity of your condition.

 In many cases, patients can relieve their symptoms through adequate rest and at-home treatments like hot and cold compresses.

 However, if your symptoms worsen, or if you have already attempted more conservative, at-home treatments for your condition, you can make an appointment for a free consultation with Q Spine Institute today.
-Dr. Q and his team specialize in minimally-invasive surgical procedures to alleviate pain due to spinal conditions.
+Our team specialize in minimally invasive surgical procedures to alleviate pain due to spinal conditions.

 Experiencing back or neck pain?
 Use our pain assessment tool to determine possible treatments for chronic or worsening symptoms.